The Great Sphinx of Giza | Guardian of the Necropolis and an Icon of Ancient Egypt

-The colossal limestone statue of the Great Sphinx of Giza is the oldest known monumental sculpture in Egypt, and also perhaps one of the most recognizable statues in the world.
+The colossal limestone statue of the Great Sphinx of Giza is the oldest known monumental sculpture in Egypt.
 It was built on the Giza Plateau by the ancient Egyptians of the Old Kingdom, during the reign of Pharaoh Khafre.
+The Sphinx is believed to have the face of Pharaoh Khafre and the body of a lion, often known as the Guardian of the Giza complex.

 What is the Great Sphinx of Giza?